 are not reachable or if they do not respond quickly enough.
 For troubleshooting

 Cloud DNS supports managed DNSSEC, protecting your domains from spoofing and cache poisoning attacks.
 When you use a validating resolver like Google Public DNS, DNSSEC provides strong authentication (but not encryption) of domain lookups.
 For more information about DNSSEC, see Managing DNSSEC configuration.

 You can manage the users who are allowed to make changes to your DNS records

-For users to be authorized to make changes, they must have either the
+For users to be authorized to make changes, they must have the

-section of the Cloud Console.
-The Viewer role (
+section of the Google Cloud console.
+The DNS Reader role (

 These permissions also apply to service accounts that you might use to manage your DNS services.